GregJe13/countdown/README.md

 ## How to use the laravel?

-Saya menggunakan laravel dengan xampp
+Saya menggunakan laravel dengan xampp dan terminal vscode php artisan serve